billysimons/control4/README.md

 ![EA3-uart-pinout](/files/ea-3-uart-pinout.png)

 ## Connect to the Pi
-Im using a Pi3, you need to connect the pins as follows:
+Im using a Pi - the advantage of using a Pi over an arduino or serial port is that the logic levels are already at 3.3v and you dont need to convert from 5v.
+Connect the pins as follows:

 | Pi  | EA-3 |
 | ------------- | ------------- |